-Our eye care technology department consists of three levels of preparation.
-Students may obtain an Occupational Certificate, a Certificate of Technology, or their Associate of Applied Science (AAS) degree.
+The eye care technology program consists of three levels of preparation.
+Students may obtain an Occupational Certificate, a Certificate of Technology, or an Associate of Applied Science (AAS) degree.
 This program is designed to correlate classroom and laboratory experience with clinical experience in ophthalmic offices and clinics.

-The eye care technology program is accredited by the International Council on Accreditation, formally the Commission on Accreditation of Ophthalmic Medical Programs (CoA-OMP).
-Those graduates of the AAS degree are eligible to petition for examination through the Joint Commission on Allied Health Personnel in Ophthalmology at the certified ophthalmic technician level.
+The eye care technology program is accredited by the International Council of Accreditation (ICA).
+The graduates of the AAS degree are eligible to petition for examination through the Joint Commission on Allied Health Personnel in Ophthalmology at the certified ophthalmic technician level.
 Graduates of any of the three levels are eligible to petition for examination through the American Board of Opticianry for certification as an optician and/or the National Contact Lens Examiner.

-After acceptance into the program, the student must have a physical examination by a licensed professional and documentation of updated immunizations.
-A valid Healthcare Provider CPR card must be submitted as well.
+After acceptance into the program, the student must have a physical examination by a licensed professional and submit documentation of updated immunizations as well as a valid Healthcare Provider CPR card.

 Plan of Study